Privacy Policy

 • conduct our commercial operations in accordance with relevant laws;

-• comply with laws and regulations.
+• comply with legal obligations

 3.2 Who does Consentic disclose your personal information to?